How To Break A Big Task Into Small Achievable Steps

 The Power of Small Steps

-Before diving into the how-to of task decomposition, let’s first understand why it’s such a crucial skill.
-Breaking down a big task into smaller steps offers several advantages:
+Let’s first understand why breaking down a big task into small steps offers several advantages:

 1. Reduces Overwhelm: Large tasks can be intimidating, leading to procrastination and anxiety.
 Breaking them into smaller pieces makes them feel more manageable and less intimidating.